EnigmaCurry/curlbomb/README.md

 exactly once and then quit.
 Yea, you could just use "python -m http.server", really this is just a bit more than that.

+## Install

+This script can be installed from the Arch User Repository (AUR):

+    pacaur -S curlbomb

+Or from the Python Package Index (PyPI):

+    pip install curlbomb

 ## Example Use

 Serve a script stored in a file: